This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 The Partner Program also means you can run ads and earn money.
 The good news is you can always just include a link to an external website in the description of your YouTube video.

 A video also has to be more than 25 seconds to have an end screen.
-How I use them is to promote another of my videos.
+How I use them is to promote another one of my videos.

 Quitting Too Early After Low Views is Very Bad for a YouTube Channel

 Just remember that every video you make can continue to get views WAY into the future.
-I recently saw a training class on a TikTok Shop and I saw the exact view counts on each day a video wen’t viral.
+I recently saw a training class on a TikTok Shop, and I saw the exact view counts on each day a video went viral.

 Then on day 5-7 It hit 500,000 views.

-Remember the #2 website in the world is YouTube and it gets 2.5 billion monthly active users to the website.
-It’s good to look at other business models, platforms, strategies but video IS “YouTube” and video is here to stay.
+It's good to look at other business models, platforms, strategies, but video IS "YouTube" and video is here to stay.

-Not Using Shorts and Normal Videos can Hurt a YouTube Channel
+Not Using Shorts and Normal Videos can hurt a YouTube Channel

 Honestly, both types have their uses.

 My Short videos are usually 15-20 seconds long.
-Sometimes I just like to go deeper into topics for my own sanity too.
+Sometimes I just like to go deeper into topics for my own sanity, too.

 A really nifty strategy is to make 1 normal YouTube video.
 Then you could break that video up and create 5 short videos from it.

-This way you compete for both audiences.
-If you really want to dominate with Short videos I created a FREE guide and you can check that out from this place HERE.
+This way, you compete for both audiences.
+If you really want to dominate with Short videos, I created a FREE guide, and you can check that out from this place HERE.

 How NOT Repurposing Videos is Hurting a YouTube Channel